We are more often frightened than hurt; and we suffer more from imagination than from reality.

 Maybe Rogers's muscle cells are normal, and he experiences pain as most of us do but chooses to disregard it when he feels in command.
 If so, he has become strong not because he was born on a planet with a red sun like Superman or was trained in the Danger Room of Charles Xavier's School for Gifted Youngsters like an X-Man but because, when he has a job to do, he doesn't care that it hurts.

 An illusion is a perception that does not match the physical reality.
 Is pain, then, as with illusions, a mind construct that some people can decide to turn off?
 As you will see in the studies that follow, pain varies as a function of mood, attentiveness and circumstances, lending support to the theory that pain is an emotion.
 These studies show that empathy also extends to pain, just as it does to other emotions, even when the victims are fake strangers.
-And the research indicates that people can experience pain for the wrong reasons or fail to experience it when it would be very reasonable to do so.
+The research also indicates that people can experience pain for the wrong reasons or fail to experience it when it would be very reasonable to do so.
 Moreover, when pain is disconnected from the physical reality, it is an illusion, too.